sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 Last but not least, we have the system packages.
 Also these follow a specific [format](https://docs.opendev.org/opendev/bindep/latest/readme.html).

+:information_source: If you don't specify a version for a system package, it'll default to use the latest possible version.

+If you want reproducibility for your EEs (so that it builds the same *every time*, even months after you created the initial EE), you *must* specify a fixed version for your system packages.

+This is only for the "user-specified" system packages.
+Once you install Ansible collections, Python packages and system packages, they can come with their own dependencies, which you cannot influence in that sense.
+So even if you specify fixed versions of your "user-supplied" system packages, it doesn't mean that your EE is 100% reproducible.

 I made up again a random list of system packages to install:

 ```plaintext